Arrow-air/website/docs/contributing/guides/stacks/crash-course/rust-crash-course.md

 - This emphasizes what integration tests are for!
   - Integration tests should validate the *public* interfaces (inputs and outputs) of a module
   - These tests provide confidence that *other* modules can interact with this module's public interfaces without causing an error
-  - By proving this, we verify module *integration*, the interoperation of multiple modules as a successful whole
+  - By proving this, we verify module *integration*, the inter-operation of multiple modules as a successful whole

 6) Modify `add_one` to instead update `x` in place, with no return value.
 - You'll learn more about `mut`, references, and `&mut`!